Elementary Methods for Persistent Homotopy Groups: Introduction

-Although many notions from algebraic topology have been introduced into the setting of persistent homology, some of the most basic notions from homotopy theory remain largely absent from the literature.
-One exception was~\cite{letscher} in which instead of using homology, Letscher applied homotopy functor to filtered spaces and defined persistent homotopy groups (see Section $2$ for further details).
-Also, after the first version of this paper, F. Memoli and L. Zhou \cite{memoli-zhou} posted a paper to arXiv on persistent homotopy groups of metric spaces and their stability properties.
-Note that, although homotopy groups are more difficult to work with, homotopy and homology groups capture different information.
-For example, for knots one can work with fundamental group of the complement \cite{gordon-luecke}.
-On the other hand, calculating the homology groups of the complement gives no further information.
-Letscher applied persistent homotopy to detect if a complex is knotted and if that knotting can be unknotted in a larger complex.
-He also applied his techniques in the analysis of protein, RNA and DNA structures.
-Moreover, in~\cite{brendel} persistent fundamental group calculations are carried out for knots arising from experimental data on protein backbones.
+Although homotopy groups are more challenging to work with than homology groups, they can also capture more information.
+For example, for knots, one can work with the fundamental group of the complement \cite{gordon-luecke}, whereas the homology groups of the complement give no further information.
+Letscher~\cite{letscher} applied persistent homotopy to detect if a complex is knotted and if that knotting can be unknotted in a larger complex.
+He also applied these techniques to analyze protein, RNA, and DNA structures.
+Moreover, in~\cite{brendel}, persistent fundamental group calculations are carried out for knots arising from experimental data on protein backbones.

-One difficulty in persistence calculations is the complexity of the simplicial complex at hand.
-Therefore, having a theorem which allows one to work with relatively simpler complexes can result in having potentially faster running algorithms.
-In this direction, existence of Van Kampen theorem for the persistent fundamental group is one of the contributions of this paper.
-One other contribution is the excision theorem which might, under some connectivity conditions, enable one to relate homotopy groups of a pair to that of a pair of subspaces.
-We show that such a relation exist for persistent homotopy group and that can help to compute persistent homotopy group of a pair by working with smaller and simpler pairs.